yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by step - Continuous delivery in Azure DevOps.md

     > **Note**: The `Docker` build workflow executes as part of the status checks.

-7. Click on the `Merge pull request` button after the build completes successfully to merge the Pull Request into `main`.
+7. Select the `Merge pull request` button after the build completes successfully to merge the Pull Request into `main`.

     !["Pull request for merging the feature/update-main branch into main"](../Media/hol-ex2-task3-step6-1.png "Create pull request")